gatsbyjs/gatsby/docs/docs/starters.md

 Community starters are created and maintained by Gatsby community members.

-Looking for a starter for a particular use case?
-Peruse starters that have been submitted to the [Starter Library](/starters/)
+- Looking for a starter for a particular use case?
+Browse starters that have been submitted to the [Starter Library](/starters/).

-Created a starter you'd like to share?
+- Created a starter you'd like to share?
 Follow [these steps to submit your starter](/contributing/submit-to-starter-library/) to the Starter Library.